 In a directorial career spread over four decades (1943-1983), Robert Bresson made only 13 feature films.
 L’Argent (Money) was his last film.
 This is due to his meticulous approach to cinematic language and the relatively non-commercial nature of his works.
 Mr. Bresson’s distinct, pared-to-the-bone minimalist style commenced with his third film, Diary of a Country Priest (1951), based on the novel by Georges Bernanos.
 Only the barest essentials of narrative cinema are included.
-The actors whom are simply considered as ‘models’ are rigorously and deliberately trained to offer expressionless, flat performance (termed as ‘Bresson face’).
+The actors who are simply considered as ‘models’ are rigorously and deliberately trained to offer expressionless, flat performances (termed as ‘Bresson face’).
 It was often achieved through exhaustion produced from multiple takes.

 Related to L’Argent: The Match Factory Girl Review – A devastating cultural portrait

-The conspicuous lack of dramatic elements in the film-maker’s work could be deeply felt in his treatment of Joan of Arc story in 1962.
+The conspicuous lack of dramatic elements in the filmmaker’s work could be deeply felt in his treatment of the Joan of Arc story in 1962.
 This immaculate Bressonian feature serves as the perfect antithesis to Carl Dreyer’s renowned silent classic The Passion of Joan of Arc (1928).
-While Dreyer’s film was fascinated by the profundity of human face so as to capture its distinctions akin to a picturesque landscape, Bresson’s The Trial of Joan of Arc eschews close-up shots to reach for deeper spirituality that couldn’t be possibly discerned through facial expressions and voice modulation.
+While Dreyer’s film was fascinated by the profundity of the human face so as to capture its distinctions akin to a picturesque landscape, Bresson’s The Trial of Joan of Arc eschews close-up shots to reach for deeper spirituality that couldn’t be possibly discerned through facial expressions and voice modulation.
 Such ability to accomplish moments of grace without inciting an immediate emotional response has persisted throughout the director’s works.

 From Diary of a Country Priest (1951) to L’Argent (1983), Robert Bresson hasn’t made a single uninteresting movie.
-While A Man Escaped (1956), Pickpocket (1958), Au Hasard Balthazar (1966) have been periodically included in the compilation of both cineastes & critics’ movie lists, Bresson’s 70s and 80s works are also equally illuminating; case in point L’Argent aka The Money.
-Loosely based on Leo Tolstoy’s posthumously published novella ‘The Forged Coupon’, Bresson’s last feature tells the story of a counterfeit bill which wreaks havoc in the lives of different individuals.
+While A Man Escaped (1956), Pickpocket (1958), and Au Hasard Balthazar (1966) have been periodically included in the compilation of both cineastes & critics’ movie lists, Bresson’s 70s and 80s works are also equally illuminating; case in point L’Argent aka The Money.
+Loosely based on Leo Tolstoy’s posthumously published novella ‘The Forged Coupon,’ Bresson’s last feature tells the story of a counterfeit bill that wreaks havoc in the lives of different individuals.
 Like his previous hermetically sealed cinema, L’Argent is also a harrowing yet humane observation of the indifferent, egotistical world.

 As usual, Bresson’s aesthetics materializes into a sort of narrative through his often disorienting focus on certain details.
 The magnificent compositions, diluted of drama or polemics and draped with sickly color palettes, miraculously inscribe a profound emotive impact.
 L’Argent contains all the characteristically Bressonian burst of actions that directs the viewer’s attention only to what he considers essential at a given point in the narrative.
 This aspect could be perfectly understood by studying the most restrained yet brilliant bank heist scene in the history of cinema.

 What’s intriguing about L’Argent is the perplexed lucidity with which the characters understand their inner disquiet and conceive the resulting actions.
 Lucien’s criminal endeavors contain clear-cut altruistic motivations rather than self-interest.
-As for Yvon, the lucidity comes after he attempts suicide in the prison.
-Here, Bresson superbly employs the sound of a tin cup rubbed on hard prison-cell floor to express Yvon’s interiority.
+As for Yvon, the lucidity comes after he attempts suicide in prison.
+Here, Bresson superbly employs the sound of a tin cup rubbed on a hard prison-cell floor to express Yvon’s interiority.
 Once his life is saved, he clearly chooses to forgo the dogmas of morality.
-Yvon’s greater crimes from then on, however, aren’t bunched under the label ‘evil’.
+Yvon’s greater crimes from then on, however, aren’t bunched under the label ‘evil.’
 Particularly his butchering of the farming family (the murders remain off-screen) is portrayed in morally relativistic terms.

 The compassion Yvon feels for the duty-bound, middle-aged woman, who cares for her old alcoholic father and an invalid child, contradicts his choice to renounce morality and stay true to his ‘criminal self’ that’s heaped upon him by the uncaring society.
 The essential purpose of this horrible act – staying true to one’s self or maybe mercy-killing? – observed with clinical detachment, proves more disturbing than any depiction of graphic violence on the screen.